WINGO, WARDEN v. WEDDING

 II

-Even assuming that § 2243 was intended to carry forward the limitation of Holiday's interpretation of its predecessor, by enacting the Magistrates Act, and particularly § 636 (b) thereof, Congress made clear its intent to eliminate that restriction.
-Thus, while Hayman may speak in terms of a "commissioner," Congress changed not only the title of that office, but also the qualifications for and the functions of the office.
+Even assuming that § 2243 was intended to carry forward the limitation of Holiday‘s interpretation of its predecessor, by enacting the Magistrates Act, and particularly

-Section 636 (b) permits federal magistrates to "be assigned . . . such additional duties as are not inconsistent with the Constitution and laws of the United States."
-The section then sets forth in three subdivisions certain duties which district courts may authorize by rule, but the duties "are not restricted to" those set forth.
+Section 636 (b) permits federal magistrates to “be assigned . . . such additional duties as are not inconsistent with the Constitution and laws of the United States.”
+The section then sets forth in three subdivisions certain duties which distriсt courts may authorize by rule, but the duties “are not restricted to” those set forth.
 The third illustrative subdivision provides that district courts may authorize the additional duty of

 Subdivision (3), suggesting additional duties that may be assigned to a magistrate in connection with federal habeas corpus cases, does not by its terms permit magistrates to conduct evidentiary hearings, but that subdivision is merely illustrative, not exclusive.

-"The mention of these three categories is intended to illustrate the general character of duties assignable to magistrates under the act, rather than to constitute an exclusive specification of duties so assignable."
+“The mention of these three categories is intended to illustrate the general character of duties assignable to magistrates under the act, rather than to constitute an exclusive specification оf duties so assignable.”
 S. Rep. No. 371, 90th Cong., 1st Sess., 25 (1967).

 The House Report virtually tracks the language of the Senate Report.
 H. R. Rep. No. 1629, 90th Cong., 2d Sess., 19 (1968).
-Thus, there being no constitutional barrier to permitting magistrates to conduct evidentiary hearings,[6] nor any other legal barrier, see Part I, supra, § 636 (b) enables district courts, as did the District Court here, to establish rules which so permit.
+Thus, there being no constitutional barrier to permitting magistrates to conduct evidentiary hearings,6 nor any other legal barrier, see Part I, supra, § 636 (b) enables district courts, as did the District Court here, to establish rules which so permit.

 Assuming, arguendo, that § 2243 does constitute a possible legal barrier to such rules, the legislative history of the Act reveals Congress to have intended the elimination of that barrier.
-The Court determines, in the second stage of its analysis, ante, at 469-473, that Congress intended the opposite result, but in this matter the Court's perception is less than discriminating.
-The linchpin of the Court's argument is the drafting evolution of the terms of subdivision (3), quoted above.
-In the change of language from preliminary "consideration" to preliminary *482 "review,"[7] and in the addition of "as to whether there should be a hearing,"[8] the Court finds an intent to bar magistrates from conducting a hearing.
-But the language changes in the subdivision were made only due to a fear that magistrates would be thought to have been given final adjudicatory power, not to preclude them from conducting hearings when the district judges retained such power.[9]
-Indeed, the latter was specifically intended.
-As the Senate Report stated, § 636 (b)
+The Court determines, in the second stage of its analysis, ante, at 469-473, that Congress intended the opposite result, but in this matter the Court‘s perception is less than discriminating.
+The linchpin of the Court‘s argument is the drafting evolution of the terms of subdivision (3), quoted above.
+In the change of language from preliminary “consideration” to preliminary

-"contemplates assignments to magistrates under circumstances *483 where the ultimate decision of the case is reserved to the judge . . . ."
+cumstances where the ultimate decision of the case is reserved to the judge. . . .”
 S. Rep. No. 371, 90th Cong., 1st Sess., 26 (1967).

 The concern about enabling magistrates to make the ultimate decision found early expression in the Senate hearings on the bill in a colloquy between Senator Tydings and then Assistant Attorney General Vinson.
-Mr. Vinson ultimately revealed his real concern in a letter to the Subcommittee that subdivision (3) as originally drafted would give the power of ultimate decision to the magistrate: "[I]f preliminary consideration is intended to involve adjudication, it should be handled by an Article 3 Judge."
+Mr. Vinson ultimately revealed his real concern in a letter to the Subcommittee that subdivision (3) as originally drafted would give the power of ultimate decision to the magistrate: “[I]f preliminаry consideration is intended to involve adjudication, it should be handled by an Article 3 Judge.”
 Hearings 130.
-That the Senate viewed Mr. Vinson's objections in this light is made clear by Senator Tydings' testimony in the hearings before a subcommittee of the House Judiciary Committee.
+That the Senate viewed Mr. Vinson‘s objections in this light is made clear by Senator Tydings’ testimony in the hearings before a subcommittee of the House Judiciary Committee.
 Hearings on S. 945 et al. before Subcommittee No. 4 of the House Committee on the Judiciary, 90th Cong., 2d Sess., 72 (1968).

 In response to this objection, Senator Tydings stated to Mr. Vinson at the Senate hearings:

-"We wouldn't intend for the final decision to be made by the magistrate.
-But we would intend that . . . the magistrate [be able to] hold a preliminary [habeas] hearing . . . .
-We certainly intend that."
+“We wouldn‘t intend for the final decision to be made by the magistrate.
+But we would intend that . . . the magistrate [be able to] hold a preliminary [habeas] hearing. . . .
+We certainly intend that.”
 Hearings 112.
 (Emphasis added.)

 Numerous other witnesses at the Senate hearings urged that the magistrates be permitted to hold hearings.
-See, *484 e. g., id., at 52 (Chief Judge Northrop, supra, n.
-3); id., at 94 (Chief Judge Walter E. Hoffman, of the Eastern District of Virginia).
+See,

 As the Court points out, ante, at 470-471, the Judicial Conference objected to the original draft bill (S. 3475), but it did not originally object to subdivision (3), as the Court states.
 Instead, the Conference objected to § 636 (b) altogether, fearing it so broad as to be subject to constitutional attack.
 Although not specified, it seems clear that by speaking in terms of “delegation” the Conference initially shared Mr. Vinson‘s concern about delegating the ultimate decisionmaking power of Art.
 III judges.
 Hearings 241n.
 The Judicial Conference therefore recommended both a modified version of § 636 (b), and the complete elimination of all three subdivisions.
 Ibid.
 When the revised draft bill (S. 945), which ultimately was enacted, was introduced, it did not follow the Judicial Conference recommendation, but continued to include the three subdivisions.
 As to subdivision (3), the Judicial Conference recommended the addition of the phrase “as to whether there should be a hearing,” see n.
 7, supra, but again stressed that its concern was, as with S. 3475, over the “delegation to magistrates.”
 Hearings 245.

 The tension established in this evolution is clear.
 On the one hand, Congress sought to enable district courts to authorize magistrates to conduct evidentiary hearings.
 On the other hand, there was apprehension that the power of authorization granted to district courts might lead to a rule permitting magistrates to exercise ultimate decisionmaking power reserved exclusively to Art.
 III judges.
 To avoid the latter but accomplish the former, Congress persisted in retaining the broad language of § 636 (b), and in retaining subdivision (3).
-Not only, as set *485 forth earlier, does the subdivision not limit the subsection, it was drafted in language to insure that it could not be read to preclude authorizing magistrates to conduct hearings in federal habeas corpus cases.[10]
+Not only, as set

 Plainly, Congress could have used language that expressly precluded the latter.
 That this was not urged upon Congress by anyone, including the Judicial Conference, and that Congress did not include such language, alone suggests its intention to vest in district courts the power to authorize magistrates to hold hearings.
 Conversely, Congress would have taken certain risks had it expressly permitted magistrates to hold hearings, as revealed by the following colloquy between Chief Judge Hoffman and Senator Tydings at the Senate hearings: